ash/raku-course/running-programs/from-command-line/index.md

 ← [Running programs](..) | [Running programs](..) / [Running from REPL](../from-repl) →

-💪 Or jump directly to [the assignments to this section](../assignments).
+💪 Or jump directly to [the exercises to this section](../exercises).